gordonbrander/pi-notational/README.md

 # pi-notational

-> Notational Velocity for your terminal — search and create notes without friction.
+> Notational Velocity for Pi coding agent.
+Search and create notes without friction.

 A note-taking tool inspired by [Notational Velocity's](https://notational.net/) unified search-and-create flow.
-One text field: type to filter existing notes, press enter to open one, or keep typing to create a new one.
+Type-ahead search over notes.
+Press enter to open an existing note, or keep typing to create a new note.

-Works as a standalone CLI and as a [Pi](https://github.com/mariozechner/pi-coding-agent) coding agent extension.
+Works as a [Pi](https://github.com/mariozechner/pi-coding-agent) coding agent extension or a standalone CLI.

 ## Install